 Q. What are the time commitments and classroom expectations for this program?

 A. Due to the highly interactive and participatory nature of this program, you will be expected to contribute to the class through small group discussions, question and answer periods and seminar presentations.
 There will be a limited amount of lecture time, but much of the class will be dedicated to group work and interactive problem solving.
 Thus, students are expected to attend all classes and participate in class assignments.
-Outside of class time, students can expect to spend 15-18 hours per week on supplemental readings and written course assignments.
+Outside of class time, students can expect to spend about 15 hours per week on supplemental readings and written course assignments.

 Q. Is there a financial benefit for enrolling in the MTS modular program in comparison to other programs?

 A. YES.
 The modular program is comprised of 18 courses spread out over a 2 ¾ year period.
 Students are normally enrolled in three courses per semester and are eligible for provinicial student assistance (OSAP).
 Click for more information on tuition and financing.